silverhammermba/bananagrams/README.txt

 solitaire at the moment (see TODOs).

 The goal is to use up all 144 tiles by constructing a crossword grid.
 You start with 21 tiles.
-Once you have used all of your letters, you can "peel".
+Once you have used all of your letters, you can "peel" (see the controls below).
 If your grid is valid (connected and has valid words), you get one more letter.
 If you have a letter that you don't think you can use, you can "dump" it to get three letters in exchange.
 Good luck!

 Starting
 --------